rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 Take any test Credit Card numbers and insert into the payload within the tag `pan` Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.

-## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1
+## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 OPTIONAL

 Update existing Payment Method using this API.
 Make sure you update the tags